 This was in the days when the uniforms were washed and dried for you at work.
 Though we had names on them, I would pull Vicki's uniform out of the dryer and wear it because her waist was small and I had to pin all of the others to keep them up.
 These were also in the days where you had to go outside to enter the rest room and it was unheated.

-One unadvertised menu item but was fairly well known was the "Toasted Cheese."
-It was where you grilled the bun, cut side out, with cheese in the center.
+One unadvertised menu item but wasn't fairly well known was the "Toasted Cheese."
+It was where the bun was grilled, cut side out, with cheese in the center.
 We charged less than a hamburger so it was economical.
 There was a girl in my HS class that couldn't have been more than 5' tall.
 She dated a Basketball player who couldn't have been less than 6"6" tall.
-They had the Toasted Cheese to a science, in fact I daresay, they had fast food ordering to a science.
+They knew of the Toasted Cheese, in fact I daresay, they had fast food ordering to a science.
 When they came in, it was ALWAYS 5 minutes before closing.
 They always ordered a bundle of toasted cheese sandwiches and fries cooked hot, no arguing, they wanted to see them go down into the fryer, and milk shakes.

 Here is the post I promised you, Dan!